-1. Gathering
+1. Beginning

-Spend a few minutes in silence, offering any worries or concerns from everyday life to God, and acknowledging God's presence among you as you meet together.
+Spend a few minutes in silence, offering any worries or concerns from everyday life to God, and acknowledging God's presence alongside you and within you as you prepare to reflect more deeply.

 Blessed Lord,

 who caused all holy scriptures

 to be written for our learning:

 help us so to hear them,

 to read, mark, learn and inwardly digest them

 that, through patience and the comfort of your holy word,

 we may embrace and for ever hold fast

 the hope of everlasting life,

 which you have given us in our Saviour Jesus Christ,

 who is alive and reigns with you

 and the Holy Spirit,

 one God, now and for ever.

 Amen.